 Fact-checking webinar: AI, is the EU really lagging behind ?
+Replay available

-This webinar aims to put the facts back at the heart of the debate and deconstruct preconceived ideas, with a primarily technological approach: the focus will be on the potential of AI and its concrete opportunities in Europe.
-It will also be an opportunity to present what Europe is doing to promote the development and deployment of AI, in the interests of business competitiveness, improved healthcare and optimised public services.
-Finally, because AI is not without risks, the role of the AI Act as a framework of trust will also be discussed.
+Cécile Huet, Head of the “AI and Robotics Excellence” Unit at the European Commission’s DG Connect, brought the facts back to the forefront of the debate and debunked common misconceptions, taking a primarily technological approach.
+It was also an opportunity to present what Europe is doing to promote the development and deployment of AI, in the interests of business competitiveness, improved healthcare and the upgrading of public services.

 What the webinar highlighted:

-Firstly, the European Union is now seeking to consolidate its position in the global AI race by building a genuine European ecosystem based on trust and excellence.
+The European Union is now seeking to consolidate its position in the global AI race by building a genuine European ecosystem based on trust and excellence.
 The European Commission’s efforts, notably through DG Connect, are based on several complementary levers: developing a regulatory framework with the AI Act, providing substantial support for fundamental research, coordinating strategic funding, and creating infrastructure enabling European companies to test, develop and commercialise their innovations.
 The objective is twofold: to ensure AI systems are reliable, secure and respectful of European values, whilst strengthening Europe’s technological sovereignty in the face of American and Chinese powers.

-Finally, looking beyond technological performance alone, the discussions also highlighted the importance of governance tailored to the risks and societal challenges associated with AI.
+Looking beyond technological performance alone, the discussions also highlighted the importance of governance tailored to the risks and societal challenges associated with AI.
 The AI Act therefore imposes specific obligations on high-risk systems in order to strengthen public confidence and prevent misuse.
 At the same time, increasing efforts are being devoted to combating algorithmic bias, ensuring data quality, training talent and securing strategic partnerships.
 The European Union is thus seeking to promote a sovereign, ethical and sustainable approach to artificial intelligence, capable of supporting its strategic autonomy whilst preparing its economies and workers for the transformations to come.

 A strategic challenge for the long term

-This webinar thus served as a reminder that the issue of artificial intelligence in Europe extends far beyond the technological sphere alone: it is now a major challenge for economic, industrial and political sovereignty.
+This webinar thus served as a reminder that the issue of AI in Europe extends far beyond the technological sphere alone: it is now a major challenge for economic, industrial and political sovereignty.
 Whilst Europe has a solid scientific and regulatory foundation, it must further step up its investment, enhance its international visibility and accelerate the market launch of its innovations.
 Faced with the global acceleration of the race for AI, Europe’s success will therefore depend on its ability to combine scientific excellence, industrial competitiveness and the protection of its fundamental values.

 Project supported by: